JROB774/tein-editor/README.md

 ## Building

-Simply run the `build.bat` file in order to build the application.
+Simply run the `build/win32/build.bat` file in order to build the application.
 The script supports Visual Studio.
-By commenting out certain lines in the file you can control which type of build to compile (debug/release x86/x64).
+By commenting out certain lines in the file you can control which type of build to compile (Debug/Release x86/x64).

 C++17 is required and all external dependencies are provided with the repo.